shuyanmei/dog_detector_app/README.md

 # dog_breed_detector

+## Project Overview
 The goal of this project is to build a web app which can detect the human or dog face and corresponding dog breed when you upload an image.

-The algorithm behind this is Convolutional Neural Network(CNN).
+If a dog is detected, then the app will identify it as a dog and its breed.
+If human is detected, it will identify it as human and its most resembling breed.
+The input training dataset is provided by Udacity.
+There are 8351 dog images with 133 different dog categories.

+## Problem Statement
+To detect dog breed in less time without sacrificing accuracy, I used transfer learning to create a Convolutional Neural Network(CNN) using Inception bottleneck features.
+The model use RMSprop algorithm for gradient descent optimization.
+The loss function is categorical cross entropy.

+## Metrics
+I use 6680 images for training, 835 images for validation and 836 for testing .
+The metric to evaluate the model is prediction accuracy.
+The model achieved above 81\% accuracy on test dataset.

+##Analysis and model development
+The details of analysis and model development are in the 'dog_app.ipynb'  jupyter notebook.

 This repository contains following files:
   ```